 The site has an estimated 414 million tons of polyhalite reserves beneath the 40 sections of land the company has leased from the U.S. Bureau of Land Management.

 Foote, the company's chief operating officer, said Intercontinental Potash Corp., has not fully arranged financing for the project and so construction start dates are tentative.
-"We feel we will get that accomplished this year," he said.

 Earlier this year, a consultant group said the planned potash mine would be economically viable for the next five decades.
 The independent study showed the mine could produce about 714,400 tons of sulphate of potash per year for a minimum of 50 years.